kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/README.md

 > [!WARNING]
 > APIRule CR in versions `v1beta1` and `v2alpha1` have been deprecated and will be removed in upcoming releases.
 >
-> After careful consideration, we decided that the deletion of `v1beta1` planned for end of May will be postponed.
+> After careful consideration, we have decided that the deletion of `v1beta1` planned for end of May will be postponed.
 A new target date will be announced in the future.
 >
 > **Required action**: Migrate all your APIRule custom resources (CRs) to version `v2`.
 >